-A first study, VYF01, aimed to assess the safety, viremia and immune responses of 3 dosages of vYF and YF-VAX, as a control vaccine, is ongoing in the USA.
-A second planned study, VYF02, aims to assess the non-inferiority of the immune response of the investigational vaccine candidate vYF to the licensed YF-VAX vaccine in adults in the USA.
+A first study, VYF01, conducted in the USA assessed the safety, viremia and immune responses of 3 dosages of vYF and YF-VAX as a control vaccine.

-The proposed third study VYF03 is a Phase II, randomized, observer-blind, active-controlled (Stamaril) multi-center study to assess the non-inferiority of the immune response, in terms of seroconversion rates of the investigational vaccine candidate vYF to the licensed Stamaril, in adults aged 18 years up to 60 years in Europe (EU).
-The safety and immunogenicity profile of vYF in a cohort of Asian population of Chinese origin outside of China will also be presented.
-The study will also assess the immunogenicity profiles (seroprotection rates, geometric mean of titers [GMT] and geometric means of the individual titer ratios [GMTR]) and the safety profiles of vYF and Stamaril.
+The proposed study VYF02 is a Phase II, randomized, observer-blind, active-controlled (YF-VAX) study to assess the non-inferiority of the immune response, in terms of seroconversion rates of the investigational vaccine candidate vYF to the licensed YF-VAX in adults aged 18 years up to 60 years in the USA.
+The study will also assess the immunogenicity profile (seroprotection rate, geometric mean titer [GMT] and GMT ratio [GMTR]) and the safety profile of vYF and YF-VAX.
+It is planned to enroll 570 participants in 2 groups in a 2:1 ratio: 380 participants will be administered vYF and 190 participants will be administered YF-VAX at D01.

-Stamaril, the Sanofi Pasteur YF vaccine currently licensed and in use in more than 100 countries (including European and some Asian countries) will be the control vaccine.
+YF-VAX, the YF vaccine, currently licensed and in use in the USA, will be the control vaccine.